Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Louisville Schedule Analysis

-- The Longhorns have tied for the 122nd-most Quadrant 3 victories in the nation based on the RPI (four).
+- Based on the RPI, the Longhorns have four wins over Quadrant 3 opponents, tied for the 121st-most in the country.

 Louisville 2022-23 Best Wins